 - On arrival at the unit, report to the reception desk.
 One of the reception staff will check your details and ask you to take a seat in the waiting room. - A nurse will collect you from the waiting room and take you to the ward area.
 Here he/she will check your details and discharge arrangements. - It is department policy that your family or friends do not accompany you to the ward area as it is a theatre environment.
-They will be called to the area when you are ready to leave. - A nurse will discuss the procedure with you.
+They will be called to the area when you are ready to leave.

+- A nurse will discuss the procedure with you.
 If you have any questions, please ask, we want you to be as relaxed as possible. - It is necessary to remove any false teeth.
 This can be done in the examination room, immediately before the procedure.
-They will be kept safe until you are fully alert. - The ward is a mixed sex area; however, the staff are committed to ensuring your privacy at all times.
+They will be kept safe until you are fully alert.
+The nurse should be informed of any loose teeth, caps or crowns. - The ward is a mixed sex area; however, the staff are committed to ensuring your privacy at all times.